Vision in fish: Ultraviolet

 Fish vision is mediated by four visual pigments that absorb various wavelengths of light.
 Each pigment is constructed from a chromophore and the transmembrane protein, known as opsin.
 Mutations in opsin have allowed for visual diversity, including variation in wavelength absorption.
-A mutation of the opsin on the SWS-1 pigment allows some vertebrates to absorb UV light (≈360 nm), so they can see objects to reflect UV light.
-A wide range of fish species has developed and maintained this visual trait throughout evolution, suggesting it is advantageous.
+A mutation of the opsin on the SWS-1 pigment allows some vertebrates to absorb UV light (≈360 nm), so they can see objects that reflect UV light.
+A wide range of fish species have developed and maintained this visual trait throughout evolution, suggesting it is advantageous.
 UV vision may be related to foraging, communication, and mate selection.

 The leading theory regarding the evolutionary selection of UV vision in select fish species is due to its strong role in mate selection.
 Behavioral experiments show that African cichlids utilise visual cues when choosing a mate.
 Their breeding sites are typically in shallow waters with high clarity and UV light penetration.
 Male African cichlids are largely a blue colour that is reflective in UV light.
 Females are able to correctly choose a mate of their species when these reflective visual cues are present.
 This suggests that UV light detection is crucial for correct mate selection.
 UV reflective colour patterns also enhance male attractiveness in guppies and three-spined sticklebacks.
 In experimental settings, female guppies spent significantly more time inspecting males with UV-reflective colouring than those with UV reflection blocked.
 Similarly, female three-spined sticklebacks preferred males viewed in full spectrum over those viewed in UV blocking filters.
 These results strongly suggest the role of UV detection in sexual selection and, thus, reproductive fitness.
 The prominent role of UV light detection in fish mate choice has allowed the trait to be maintained over time.

 UV vision may also be related to foraging and other communication behaviors.

 Many species of fish can see the ultraviolet end of the spectrum, beyond the violet.

 Ultraviolet vision is sometimes used during only part of the life cycle of a fish.
 For example, juvenile brown trout live in shallow water where they use ultraviolet vision to enhance their ability to detect zooplankton.
 As they get older, they move to deeper waters where there is little ultraviolet light.

 The two stripe damselfish, Dascyllus reticulatus, has ultraviolet-reflecting colouration which they appear to use as an alarm signal to other fish of their species.
 Predatory species cannot see this if their vision is not sensitive to ultraviolet.
 There is further evidence for this view that some fish use ultraviolet as a "high-fidelity secret communication channel hidden from predators", while yet other species use ultraviolet to make social or sexual signals.